 It won't let me attach the whole script so I'll paste it all in here if you want to copy it verbatim:

-#cs ############################################################################ AutoIt Version: 3.3.8.1 Author: squ1r3ll Script Function: To make weird things happen if you need to haze someone or make them think that they have a virus #ce ############################################################################ #include <GUIConstantsEx.au3> $loop = 0 $x = 1 WinMinimizeAll() GUICreate("LOL PWN TIME", 4000, 4000) ;create the GUI overlay for the screen while $loop < 20 ;controls how many times the screen flashes along with line 26 ProcessClose("taskmgr.exe") GUISetState(@SW_SHOW) ;show the GUI GUISetBkColor(0xFF0000) ;set the colour to black MouseMove($loop, $loop + 1) GUISetBkColor(0x000000) ;set the colour to red ;MouseMove($loop, $loop + 1) GUISetBkColor(0xFFFFFF) ;set the colour to white for $x = 300 to 3000 step 300 <span style="white-space: pre;"> </span> BlockInput(1) ;block all user input every loop so that ctrl + alt + del won't work very well <span style="white-space: pre;"> </span> Beep($x,1) ;make the weird beeping noise Next $loop = $loop + 1 ;comment this line out for an infinite loop wend
+In code: #cs ############################################################################ AutoIt Version: 3.3.8.1 Author: squ1r3ll Script Function: To make weird things happen if you need to haze someone or make them think that they have a virus #ce ############################################################################ #include <GUIConstantsEx.au3> $loop = 0 $x = 1 WinMinimizeAll() GUICreate("LOL PWN TIME", 4000, 4000) ;create the GUI overlay for the screen while $loop < 20 ;controls how many times the screen flashes along with line 26 ProcessClose("taskmgr.exe") GUISetState(@SW_SHOW) ;show the GUI GUISetBkColor(0xFF0000) ;set the colour to black MouseMove($loop, $loop + 1) GUISetBkColor(0x000000) ;set the colour to red ;MouseMove($loop, $loop + 1) GUISetBkColor(0xFFFFFF) ;set the colour to white for $x = 300 to 3000 step 300 <span style="white-space: pre;"> </span> BlockInput(1) ;block all user input every loop so that ctrl + alt + del won't work very well <span style="white-space: pre;"> </span> Beep($x,1) ;make the weird beeping noise Next $loop = $loop + 1 ;comment this line out for an infinite loop wend

 In plaintext: